alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part2.md

 - Confirm that the key `myKey` is listed.
 - Click on the key `myKey` to view its details.
 - Under the "Key operations" section, confirm that the operations `encrypt`, `decrypt`, `sign`, and `verify` are listed.

+### Next Steps
+Proceed to Part 3 where you will create and retrieve keys.